Summit 2026

 9:45 am - Q&A Panel - Data to the Rescue: Utilities & BPS

 Data access is central to implementing Building Performance Standards, and utilities play a pivotal role in making it work.
-In this audience‑guided conversation, utilities will discuss data‑sharing frameworks, attribution models, and the practical challenges of supporting BPS compliance.
+In this audience‑guided conversation, the panel will discuss data‑sharing frameworks, attribution models, and the practical challenges of supporting BPS compliance.
 The session will focus on what’s needed to streamline implementation and strengthen utility‑local partnerships.

 Moderator: Colleen Morris, CEO, Calico Energy